Long-Stay Volunteering Experience

 If you’re interested we’d love to inspire your creativity as well, as we develop resources to encourage people everywhere to get planting our future native forests, and share the Wild Heart Project vision.
 Video, Instagram feeds, and simple conservation how-to-guides are just the beginning of what’s possible.

-Pick up at our Auckland City Office on Monday morning is included.
-The address is 10 New North Road, Auckland 1021.
+Pick up at our Auckland City Office on Friday morning at 11:00am.
+The address is 10 New North Road, Auckland 1021 (Level 2 - up the elevator or stairs- Villa Dalmacija).
 We’ll also drop you off the following Friday at 3pm.
-We’ll send you full details of where to meet when you book, and also details for those with a vehicle wanting to meet at our accommodation base in Titirangi.
+We’ll send you full details of where to meet when you book.

-Volunteers can book multiple weeks in either one project, or get involved in a number of projects around the country.
+Volunteers often book multiple weeks in either one project, or get involved in a number of projects around the country.

 What to bring